 - Use with a reduced-calorie, low-fat diet and exercise program until you reach your weight loss goal.
 Most weight loss occurs in the first 6 months.

-- If you stop taking orlistat, continue with your diet and exercise program.
+- If you stop taking this diet pill, continue with your diet and exercise program.

-- If you start to regain weight after you stop taking Orlistat, you may need to start taking orlistat again along with your diet and exercise program.
+- If you start to regain weight after you stop taking this pill, talk to your doctor about how to continue your diet and exercise strategy for effective maintenance over the long-term.

-Other Ingredients: FD&C Blue 2, Edible Ink, Gelatin, Iron Oxide, microcystalline cellulose, Povidone, Sodium Lauryl Sulfate, sodium starch glycolate, Talc, Titanium Dioxide
+- Other Ingredients: FD&C Blue 2, Edible Ink, Gelatin, Iron Oxide, microcrystalline cellulose, Povidone, Sodium Lauryl Sulfate, sodium starch glycolate, Talc, Titanium Dioxide

 The reason that Alli diet drug acts on parallel lines to Xenical, its side effects are similar too.
 Alli side effects can be enlisted as: